NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/index.rst

 Currently, there is a base node provided for building a PyQt5 GUI and base nodes for utilizing the Plugin bridges named PyPlugins so a Nav2 planner, costmap layers and controller can be easy written in Python.
 After implementing a PyPlugin, make sure to configure the corresponding plugin bridge in the Nav2 stack.
 For this purpose look at the C++ documentation of the corresponding plugin bridge.
 The scripts, helping functions and other tools are provided in the tool package.
-In there, the tools are organised by their purpose or the subject for which they provide helping stuff.
+In there, the tools are organized by their purpose or the subject for which they provide helping stuff.

 The tools like the plugin bridges for Navigation 2 are implemented in C++.
 For easier implementation of the navigation plugins this C++ package contains plugin bridges for planner, costmap layers and controller.
 This plugin bridges work out of the box without any need to code in C++.
 As a consequence, the focus and need for this documentation is the configuration part of the plugin bridges (although a complete API doc is provided).